 Max Allegro - Intuitive Digital

-While no particular piece of content is “guaranteed” to get backlinks, some are more likely to get natural backlinks than others.
+While no particular piece of content is “ensured” to get backlinks, some are more likely to get natural backlinks than others.
 One of the best ways is through original research.

 This method, while very time consuming and resource-intensive, can be worth it in creating not only an engaging piece of content but content that attracts backlinks.